larsvers/flanimals/README_stats.md

 	.style('filter', 'blur(20px)');
 ```

-and the images in the icons are produced as SVG patterns
+and the images in the icons are produced as SVG patterns:

 ```JavaScript